atchekho/harmpi/tutorial.md

       DO_PARALLEL_WRITE (0)` in [decs.h](decs.h).
 This will force each
       MPI process to write its own file instead combining the output into a single file.
-In this case, the outputs of different processes will be combined into a single file upon reading in the files in python.
+In this case, the outputs of different processes will be combined upon reading in the files in python.

 ## How to read in the output into Python